Iikeli/Iikeli/README.md

 ### Hi there 👋
 ![Picture of me](https://res.cloudinary.com/iiroalhonen/image/upload/c_scale,w_500/v1600061757/IMG_23_sml_up4wug.jpg)

-I love to learn and teaching others is a great way to learn.
-That is why I write articles [on Medium](https://medium.com/@iiroalhonen).

 I'm working full time as an iOS Engineer at Oura in Helsinki and publish my own apps through my company, Nifty Tree Studios.
 I enjoy working in the iOS and macOS ecosystems writing Swift code.

 In my free time I like to play video and tabletop games, including D&D, and read books and comics.
+For some reason I also like doing endurance sports.

 Currently working on:
 - iOS Engineer at Oura